revaturelabs/interviewquestions/InterviewSpecificQuestions/CoreJava/JavaBasics.md

 <blockquote>

-Yes, the program will execute successfully .
+Yes, the program will execute successfully.
 Because, in Java, there is no specific rule for the order of specifiers

 </blockquote>